luerhard/chapter_regression_and_artifical/main.md

 It investigates the effect of human values on attitudes toward immigration.

 The explanandum, our dependent variable which we will call _reject_, is a measure that represents _attitudes towards immigration_.
-It is a mean index consisting of three variables[^av] which have been shown to load strongly on a single dimension in a confirmatory factor analysis.
+It is a mean index consisting of three variables[^av] which have been shown to load strongly on a single dimension in a confirmatory factor analysis.\todo{desc reject Binarisierung aus didaktischen Gründen. single class Classification einfacher usecase}
 To measure human values, we use the theory of basic human values [@schwartz:UniversalsContentStructure.1992] which is captured in the [!ess] surveys.
 The theory describes 10 basic values that are structured in two dimensions[^schwartz]: _conservation_ and _self-transcendence_.